 ‘We didn’t go to great lengths to decorate Mythe Barn because we felt that the beams, beautiful lights and dried flower arrangements they had didn’t need any additions,’ says Alexandra.
 ‘We were conscious of not going too overboard.’

 Small touches throughout the day gave the wedding a personal touch, from carefully chosen music to the cake decoration made by Joel’s mum.
 Table centres were a collection of jars decorated with garden twine and lace, and the creative couple also made their own wedding invitations.

 The 3rd of May was a glorious sunny day, so guests were served Champagne and canapés in the courtyard, while Alexandra’s sister-in-law and her sister played the guitar and sang.
 Guests were invited to play bar skittles – a set made by Alexandra’s great-grandad and used in the East London pub he owned in the 1930’s!
-For the wedding breakfast, Galloping Gourmet served a three-course delight finishing with glazed lemon tart and raspberry coulis.
+For the wedding breakfast, the expert on-site catering team served a three-course delight finishing with glazed lemon tart and raspberry coulis.

 ‘Our speeches took place before the wedding breakfast so that my dad, Joel and the best man could relax and enjoy the food,’ says Alexandra.
 ‘We knew the food was going to be fabulous from the moment we tasted the chocolate brownies on our first visit to Mythe Barn!’

 And so, from a romantic proposal to that romantic first dance… Alexandra and Joel danced to ‘La Vie en Rose’ by Louis Armstrong.